≡ Menu

 An Accelerated Benefit Insurance Rider is included at no additional cost, which allows you access to a portion of the death benefit if you are diagnosed with a qualifying terminal illness or confined to a nursing home facility.

-A waiver of premium, child rider and accidental death benefit rider are also available for an additional cost.
+A waiver of premium, child rider, and accidental death benefit rider is also available for an additional cost.

 Sagicor ratings: